Monachawla1712/readme-doc/README.md

 ## Deploying Maas Dev Project

-This guide provides a streamlined approach to deploying a DOKS (DigitalOcean Kubernetes) Cluster and associated components using Terraform Cloud.
-It covers the provisioning of essential resources such as the network (VPC), gateway droplet, nodes, and crucial addons including Prometheus, Loki, Grafana, Mimir, cert-manager, do-registry, static route operator, and ingress Nginx controller.
+This document provides a comprehensive guide for deploying a MaasDev infrastructure over DigitalOcean kubernetes Cluster, It includes the setup process for key components like network (VPC), gateway droplet, Doks (k8s cluster) and the bootstrapping of k8s addons such as monitoring (including Prometheus, Loki, Grafana, and Mimir), ingress Nginx controller, cert-manager, do-registry and static route operator.

 All these components are created seamlessly through Terraform Cloud by pushing code to a GitHub repository, where Terraform Cloud workspaces will automatically trigger the deployment process.